Event Phone: 02 8957 5428

 - Hat and sunscreen

-Please refer to the following page for additional information on equipment for AJs (Equipment Resources).
+For additional equipment, please refer to the following page on equipment for AJs (Equipment Resources).
 If you are hiring equipment, your order MUST be completed 5 days in advance of your programs.

 MEALS AND WATER